A gay police officer is suing his department claiming he experienced discrimination on the basis of his sexual orientation.

 For example, one allegedly yelled in Mannix’s face telling him, “If you think I am a bully, file a f–king complaint.”

 Consequently, the gay officer found the comments offensive and concerning, his lawyer said.

 Furthermore, Mannix claims that because of his complaints, the sergeants began retaliating against him by giving him unfavourable assignments.

 Police Department denies allegations

-The San Francisco Police Department said it won’t comment on the lawsuit but nevertheless, a spokesperson insists it takes “allegations of discrimination and officer misconduct seriously.
+However, a San Francisco Police Department spokesperson insists it takes “allegations of discrimination and officer misconduct seriously.

 “The San Francisco Police Department is committed to diversity, tolerance and respect for the public and all of our members.

 “Furthermore, department members swear to hold each other accountable and to act swiftly to report any misconduct.”

 Industrial advocate Miles Heffernan from Discrimination Claims said there is no excuse for discrimination or sexual harassment.